sjg10/itsgonnarain/README.rst

 ==============

-itsgonnarain is a Django app that manages music content and a JS application for mixing it like in Brian Eno's itsgonnarain.
+itsgonnarain is a Django app that manages music content and a JS application for mixing it like in Steve Reich's itsgonnarain.

 For more info see https://teropa.info/blog/2016/07/28/javascript-systems-music.html